 checkpoint sexual exploitation

-For information on how to access our child sexual exploitation services, call us on 01803 200100.
+For information on how to access our child sexual abuse, exploitation and violence services, call us on 01803 200100.

 knowing your rights

 Are you a young person involved with a children's service?
 Perhaps you have a social worker, or care-giver or you might live in a children’s home — if so we can help you get your voice heard.

 If you are cared for by Torbay Children’s Services or on a child protection plan, and are aged 8-18, you have the right to an advocate.
 This is someone who will listen to you, find out what your wishes, views and thoughts are and help you to get your voice heard.
 We know what your rights are and we’ll fight for them, we make sure your voice is heard.

 We also offer independent visitors for cared for children.
 This is an adult volunteer who you can talk to and trust.
 They spend some time to get to know you a little and find out what you like to do then you can meet up on a regular basis and try out activities with you and take you places you want to go.

 If you’d like to talk about getting an advocate or an Independent Visitor, please get in touch.

 She is always there to cheer me up